overclocked/gothic/README.md

 You may find it doesn't serve your needs, but it may still serve as a reference point in writing your own implementation against Google's APIs.

+For a full walkthrough of how this is implemented, see (Seamless Integration with the Google Identity Service)[https://overclocked.medium.com/seamless-api-access-with-google-identity-services-b9901009a8ce].

 ## Dependencies

 Google now uses JWT's to encode user information.
 Gothic leverages the simple `jwt-decode`